 Article Contributor: Admin

 Becoming pregnant is a joyous time for women in Abu Dhabi.
-Fitness and medical professional all advise that in moderation exercise is beneficial to both mother and baby.
+Fitness and medical professionals all advise that in moderation exercise is beneficial to both mother and baby.

 During pregnancy in Abu Dhabi means it is very important to exercise daily, for most pregnant women.

-At least 30 minutes of moderate exercise is recommended for most, if not all days of the week (as long as your provider hasn’t ruled out exercise or limited your physical activities because of a medical condition or complication).
+At least 30 minutes of moderate exercise is recommended for most, if not all days of the week (as long as your medical advisor hasn’t ruled out exercise or limited your physical activities because of a medical condition or complication).

 Walking is a great exercise for beginners.
 It provides moderate aerobic conditioning with minimal stress on your joints.